disi-unibo-nlp/nlg-metricverse/nlgmetricverse/metrics/bleu/README.md

 This metric hase multiple known limitations and biases:
 - Intelligibility or grammatical correctness are not taken into account.
 - BLEU compares overlap in tokens from the predictions and references, instead of comparing meaning.
 This can lead to discrepencies between BLEU scores and human ratings.
-- BLEU scores are not comparable across different datasets, nor are they comparable across different languages.
+- BLEU scores are not comparable across different evaluate, nor are they comparable across different languages.
 - BLEU scores can vary greatly depending on which parameters are used to generate the scores, especially when different tokenization and normalization techniques are used.
 It is therefore not possible to compare BLEU scores generated using different parameters, or when these parameters are unknown.
 - Shorter predicted translations achieve higher scores than longer ones, simply due to how the score is calculated.
 A brevity penalty is introduced to attempt to counteract this.
 - [Callison-Burch et al. 2006](http://www.aclweb.org/anthology/E06-1032) criticize BLEU as a machine translation metric on the grounds that it fails to correlate with human scoring of translations.
 They highlight its insensitivity to n-gram order and its insensitivity to n-gram types (e.g., function vs. content words) as causes of this lack of correlation.
 The authors find that BLEU neither correlates with human judgment on adequacy (whether the hypothesis sentence adequately captures the meaning of the reference sentence) nor on fluency (the quality of language in the hypothesis sentence).